7 Common Mistakes Ruining Your Data & Analytics Maturity Strategy — And How to Fix Them

 06/10/2019 by Tricia Aanderud Modernization - Analytics

-The goal of a successful data and analytics strategy is to help grow the business, improve operational processes, and ultimately become more profitable.
+The goal of a successful data and analytics maturity strategy is to help grow the business, improve operational processes, and ultimately become more profitable.

 With all the online guides available about maximizing data usage, using machine learning in your business, and dissecting customers into segments, most business leaders are challenged trying to figure out how to make it work together.

 Most data strategies begin with business intelligence and move toward advanced analytics.
-If your organization has been using data for several years, then your next step may be starting an analytics center of excellence (ACOE) or even incorporating artificial intelligence techniques.
+If your business has been using data for several years, then your next step may be starting an analytics center of excellence (ACOE) or even incorporating artificial intelligence techniques.

 The strategy may address the plan for a single year, or it may span 3 or more years.
 It ideally has milestones for what the team will accomplish along the way.

-When you start planning a strategy, the temptation is to solve all problems – or apply the so-called “boil the ocean” approach.
+When you start planning an analytics strategy, the temptation is to solve all problems – or apply the so-called “boil the ocean” approach.
 With so much data available in an organization, it’s easy to fall into the trap of trying to understand, measure, and improve all processes.
 For most companies, this is not possible and will not yield the desired results.

-Your business may favor specific projects or initiatives to move the company forward over long-term enterprise transformations.
+Your business may favor specific projects or initiatives to move the company forward over long-term digital transformations.
 Keeping the project goals precise and directed helps control costs and improve the business incrementally.
-The strategy needs to answer deeper business questions rather than try to answer everyone that can be thought up.
+The analytics strategy needs to answer deeper business questions rather than try to answer everyone that can be thought up.

 Technology implementations take time.
 That should not stop you from starting in small areas of the company to look for quick wins.
-Typically, customer-facing processes, such as sales, marketing, or customer service, have areas where it is easier to collect data and show opportunities for improvement.
+Typically, customer-facing processes, such as sales, marketing, or customer service, have areas where it is easier to collect data and show opportunities for optimization and improvement.

-There may be some short-term projects that yield big successes and help you move the overall strategy forward.
+There may be some short-term projects that yield big successes and help you move the overall analytics strategy forward.
 You must mark your data and analytics path with victories to keep your company engaged.

 Before any analytics strategy begins, you must understand what questions need answers and why the questions exist.
 Often the business question may not be presented as an actual question but as a problem.
-Business leaders might voice concerns about what they fear, what they don’t know, or what they want to improve about their business.
+Management might voice concerns about what they fear, what they don’t know, or what they want to improve about their business.
 Yes, analytics and the right data can assist with finding those answers – but you must be clear about the actual question.

 The strategy must dig below the surface with the questions that it asks.
 Instead of asking surface questions such as “How can we save money?” instead ask, “How can we improve the quality of the outcomes for our customers?” or “What would improve the productivity of each worker?”
 These questions are more specific and will get the results the business needs.
 Do an assessment of painful issues.
 Consider collecting intelligence from outside resources or management in other areas of the company.

 Consider using actual business cases from your organization to think through the questions.
 One easy way to generate ideas is to think of expensive issues or even instances where the business was embarrassed in front of the customer.
 Those situations help others think of where you don’t want to be.
 When the company can think of pain points, you want to avoid it is easier to get project buy-in.